Black Head, New South Wales

 Black Head, also known as Gearywah (Girriwa), is a locality in the Mid North Coast region of New South Wales, Australia.
 It is between the towns of Taree and Forster, and is 79 km south of Port Macquarie.

 Black Head Beach has won awards, and it is patrolled during the summer.
 The Black Head Surf Lifesaving Club overlooks the beach.

-There are cafés and a supermarket.
+There are cafés, a FoodWorks supermarket and a rock pool.
 Away from the beach there are coastal landforms, including the headland of Black Head, and rare tracts of littoral rainforest.
+On the first Sunday of each month from September to May, the town holds the Black Head Bazaar, a market that attracts numerous stallholders.